aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        83:         a = [1, 2, 3]
     -->84:         a.add(4)
                    ^^^^^
-       85:     except Exception as e:
+       85:     except AttributeError as e:

             a: [1, 2, 3]